MockingbirdME/game_md/magic/arcane_powers.md

 * Freeze - short, cold, all mages
     * (+) - the caster instantly freezes up to X ounces of water per success spent.
 Additional successes may be spent to freeze other liquids (+1 for beer, +2 for wine or ink, etc.).
 The flash freezing creates ice nearly as hard as steel and for one additional success may be shaped as a temporary weapon (see alternate armor and weapon materials).
     * (3) - the caster chills their target inflicting Xd4 cold damage.
-* Haste - touch, movement or temporal, all mages
+* Haste - short, movement or temporal, all mages
     * (1+) - target character is speed up, the first success spent increases their movement by X, the second success increases their defense by X, the third grants the character half of X, rounded down, bonus dice to all reflex based actions.
 Additional successes may be spent in order to increase the target’s movement, defense, or bonus dice to reflex based actions by one.
 The effects of haste last for one round.
 * Ignite - short, fire, all mages
     * (1+) reduce a target’s fire resistance by X plus one for each additional success spent.
 If a target’s body + fire resistance every equals zero they catch alight suffering X fire damage plus 3 for each point below zero the total is reduced.
 The effects of ignite last for one round.